Become the teacher you wish you'd had. Transform your classroom with empathy and connection.

 Key questions covered:

-Why do we need to nurture emotional intelligence and resilience in our students?
+How (and why) can we nurture emotional intelligence and resilience in our students?

 How can we create healthy classrooms to best support our students' emotional well-being and academic progress?

-What are some whole school approaches to nurturing emotional health?
+What are some whole school approaches and practices to nurture long-term emotional health?

 CPD Duration: 2 hours - half day